tpd-avery-a/tpd-avery-a/README.md

-- 👋 Hi, I’m @tpd-avery-a (axa_axa).
+-  Hi, I’m @tpd-avery-a (axa_axa).
 I'm a security researcher with a passion for software development.
+Flask, MERN, Java swing
 - Current project Kivacoeus.com

-- 💞️ I’m looking to collaborate on think groups
+-  I’m looking to collaborate on think groups

-- 📫 How to reach me nametitle@icloud.com
+-  How to reach me nametitle@icloud.com

 <!---
 tpd-avery-a/tpd-avery-a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.